 - Highlight the effectiveness of vaccines (they really DO prevent!).

-- Counter the correlation-causation fallacy with a probability calculation (the odds of an illnesses following a vaccination are just as high on any other day of the year)
+- Counter the post hoc fallacy with a probability calculation (the odds of an illnesses following a vaccination are just as high on any other day of the year)

 - Make academic research more publicly accessible and easier to comprehend through trustworthy media resources.